 - Booking.com the best and our most favorite app to find accommodations worldwide

 - Maps.me is the best offline mapping app on the planet.
 Download the map of Sri Lanka, choose your route, save favorite places and explore the country without using the internet. (money saver!)

 - Currency XE calculates currencies on-the-go.
 With the app, you can access live exchange rates and calculate prices on your smartphone super easily.

 - Not really an app, but the ebooks of Lonely Planet needs to be highlighted too.
 The ebooks are an easy, quick and cheap way to carry almost every Lonely Planet guidebook in your pocket.
 From destination tips, beautiful images to great road trip routes, you’ll find everything to get the most out of your trip.

 The only way to travel to Sri Lanka is to fly into the island’s international airport called Bandaranaike International Airport (airport code CMB), which is located 30 kilometers north of the capital Colombo.
-We personally love to fly with Qatar Airways as they have an outstanding service and the best onboard entertainment.
+We personally love to fly with Qatar Airways as they have an outstanding service and the best onboard entertainment (check here the best deals).
 There are a lot of great websites to find and book cheap flights.
 The fastest way and best website we always use is Skyscanner.
 You can easily search and compare tickets from all different airlines and when you want to book it redirects you to the partners’ websites.